 Likelihood of Enhancement

 A charge may escalate from simple possession to possession with intent.
 The prosecution might do the same thing, for different reasons, just to give them more leverage in court.
-Although there are a lot of ancillary issues in drug cases with forfeiture and significant amounts of money and vehicles, there are other issues to consider before escalating charges from simple possession to possession with intent.
+Although there are a lot of ancillary issues in drug cases with forfeiture and significant amounts of money and vehicles, there are other issues to consider before escalating charges from simple possession to possession with intent in Fort Lauderdale.
 Everything has to be proven in court, meaning, the Government has the burden of proof.
 On occasion, some officers will cut people breaks and choose the lesser charge.
 This is rarely seen in drug cases.

 Steps to Take if Charged With PWID